 Master's Degree

 Pastoral counselors interested in state licensure need a master's degree.
-Licensure requirements vary by state, but common fields of study include clinical mental health counseling, counseling psychology, and marriage and family therapy.
-You can also pursue non-licensure master's programs in pastoral counseling, Biblical counseling, or Christian counseling to better serve your congregation as a clergy leader.
+Licensure requirements vary by state.
+Common fields of study include clinical mental health counseling, counseling psychology, and marriage and family therapy.
+Some schools offer a MS in pastoral counseling.
+You can also pursue programs in Biblical counseling or Christian counseling to better serve your congregation as a clergy leader.

 Seminary or Theological School